sumitk9887/BuySmart/README.md

 # BuySmart
-An E-Commerce applcation developed on Flutter, which helps to run the app on Android / IOS / WindowsOS / MacOS / WebBrowser from a single codebase
+An E-Commerce application developed on Flutter, which helps to run the app on Android / IOS / Windows's OS / MacOS / Web Browser from a single codebase

 ## Light Mode
 <p float="left">
 <a>